railsrumble/railsrumble.github.com/about.markdown

 ### What is the Rails Rumble?

-It's a programming competition where teams of up to 4 people will have 48 hours to build an innovative web application, with Ruby on Rails or another Rack-based Ruby web framework.
+The Rails Rumble is a programming competition where teams of up to 4 people will have 48 hours to build an innovative web application, with Ruby on Rails or another Rack-based Ruby web framework.
 After the 48 hours are over (and a brief interim to review submissions), a panel of expert judges will each pick his or her 10 favorite entries.
-All of the expert judge picks will be combined to find the 10 overall winners, ranked 1 through 10.
-In additional, voting will be opened to the public for a special, separate, Public Favorite award.
+All of the expert picks will be combined to find the top **10 Overall Winners**, ranked 1 through 10.
+In addition, voting will be opened to the public for a special, separate, **Public Favorite** award.

 ### Are there official rules I can read?